There are no products in your shopping cart.

 Read more about follow-up after treatment for cell changes >

-You will usually be offered a large loop excision of the transformation zone (LLETZ).
+Large loop excision of the transformation zone (LLETZ) is the most common treatment offered for cell changes that have come back.
 This treatment removes the affected area.

 Before offering you further treatment, your colposcopist will think about any possible risks of multiple treatments.
 They should discuss these with you, so you can be involved in making decisions about treatment.

 If you have had treatment before, any risks are usually the same as they were after that treatment.
-However, there may be a slightly increased risk of giving birth early (premature birth), as more of your cervix may be removed.
+However, if you have a treatment that removes some of the cervix such as LLETZ, there may be a slightly increased risk of giving birth early (premature birth), as more of your cervix will be removed .

 Read more about risks of different treatments for cell changes >